Mon Oct 15, 2012, 12:01 AM

 'Don't fear the kiss of the flame

-don't let them douse the burns y
+don't let them douse the burns you reap

 BirdcageNothing ever happens the way you read in the history books.
 In war there are never two armies, there is only a field of men.
 Never a number of dead; but individual lives snuffed out.
 That is what the subject of history is, years shelved and decimalized.
 Birth and death, graphed to the simplicity of lines.
 Great wars a footnote to the next great war.
 The achievements of men and women plotted out against the bookmark of day, month and year.

 And somewhere amongst this, my mother breathed.
 Somewhere danced in now long-closed nightclubs, laughed at jokes told by a younger version of my Father.
-And then the unpin-able moment she fell in love with
+And then the unpin-able moment she fell in love with him, after which she would have sworn there was no moment, that she'd always loved him.

 6am: Rising to crackled reception,